haskus/haskus-system/doc/manual/abstract_architecture.md

 In ViperVM, this graph of memories is represented using shared transactional memory so that nodes can be connected or disconnected.
 The basic data type is `Host` which contains a set of host memories.
-Each memory knows the networks it is connected to and the memory nodes accessible through it, hence it possible to obtain the full graph by traversing memory nodes and networks.
+Each memory knows the networks it is connected to and the memory nodes accessible through it, hence it is possible to obtain the full graph by traversing memory nodes and networks.